andytudhope/conditional-token-docs/source/tutorials/index.md

 # Your First Prediction Market

-If you've been reading these docs in order, you should have already cloned the correct repo and installed the necessaries.
+If you've been reading these docs in order, you should have already cloned the correct repo and installed the necessary dependencies.
 If not, go back a few steps and start with:

 ```bash
 mkdir Gnosis && cd Gnosis/